BerntA/InfestusScripting/README.md

-# InfestusScripting
+# Infestus Scripting
-Infestus scripts &amp; localization!
+A simple source control for Infestus scripts and localization!
+Translators may use this repo for diff checking.